My Favorite Healing Foods

 An easy addition to any meal: vegetables, specifically cruciferous vegetables!
 Some examples of cruciferous vegetables are arugula, broccoli, brussels sprouts, bok choy, cauliflower, cabbage, kale, radishes, and turnips.

-In fact, a 2015 analysis investigating the association of cruciferous vegetable intake on inflammatory and oxidative stress markers among middle-aged women found that the women who had a higher cruciferous vegetable intake had lower concentrations of pro-inflammatory markers compared to the control group.
+In fact, a 2015 analysis investigating the association between cruciferous vegetable intake and inflammatory and oxidative stress markers among middle-aged women found that women with higher cruciferous vegetable intake had lower concentrations of pro-inflammatory markers than the control group.

 A few of my favorite recipes using cruciferous vegetables: